-The Debtors are in default under their construction-related term loans and working capital lines of credit in the aggregate amount of \$246,483,000 and we are in default under \$31,500,000 in notes payable to related parties.
+The Bankrupt Debtors are in default under their construction-related term loans and working capital lines of credit in the aggregate amount of \$246,483,000.
+In addition, we are in default under our \$31,500,000 notes payable to Lyles United, LLC and Lyles Mechanical Co.
 In February 2009, we entered into forbearance agreements with each of these lenders, which were amended in March 2009, under which the lenders agreed to forbear from exercising their rights until April 30, 2009 absent further defaults.
 These forbearances have not been extended.

 Kinergy has renegotiated and amended its credit facility with Wachovia Capital Finance Corporation.
-Wachovia has agreed to continue providing up to \$10 million for Kinergy's working capital needs.
+Wachovia has agreed to continue providing up to \$10,000,000 for Kinergy's working capital needs.
 The term of the amended credit facility extends through October 2010.
-See Note 7 to our consolidated financial statements included elsewhere in this report.
+In addition, the amended credit facility required that we obtain certain additional financing by May 31, 2009, a date that was chosen based on our then-foreseeable cash needs.
+This additional financing has not been obtained.
+Consequently, we are not in compliance with the Wachovia facility.
+Although we are not in compliance, Wachovia continues to fund our credit facility and has given us no indication of an intention to take any action in respect of our noncompliance.

 Our financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-As a result of ethanol industry conditions that have negatively affected our business, we believe we have sufficient liquidity to meet our anticipated working capital, debt service and other liquidity needs only through the end of June 2009, provided that we are able to timely restructure our \$31.5 million indebtedness to Lyles United LLC and Lyles Mechanical Co. and remain in compliance with our Wachovia credit facility which, among other things, requires the Company to obtain certain financing by May 31, 2009.
-See Note 7 to the accompanying consolidated financial statements.
+We believe we have sufficient liquidity to meet our anticipated working capital, debt service and other liquidity needs only through the end of August 2009, provided that Wachovia continues to fund our Kinergy credit facility despite the existing default and Lyles United, LLC and Lyles Mechanical Co. do not pursue an action against us due to our default on an aggregate of \$31,500,000 of indebtedness to those entities.
 We have suspended operations at three of our four wholly-owned ethanol production facilities due to market conditions and in an effort to conserve capital.
-We have also taken and expect to take additional steps to preserve capital.
+We have also taken and expect to take additional steps to preserve capital and generate additional cash.

-Although we are actively pursuing a number of alternatives, including seeking to restructure our debt and seeking to raise additional debt or equity financing, or both, there can be no assurance that we will be successful.
-If we cannot restructure our debt and raise sufficient capital, we may need to seek protection under the U.S. Bankruptcy Code, including at the parent-company level.
+Although we are actively pursuing a number of alternatives, including seeking a confirmed plan of reorganization, restructuring our debt with Lyles United, LLC and Lyles Mechanical Co. and seeking to raise additional debt or equity financing, or both, there can be no assurance that we will be successful.
+If we cannot confirm a plan of reorganization, restructure our debt and raise sufficient capital in a timely manner, we may need to seek further protection under the U.S. Bankruptcy Code, including at the parent-company level.